yilewang/tvbdemos/git_tutorial.md

 In order to know how to use Git, let's just start with an easy example.

-Currently I am working in an Alzheimer's Disease project, and I have a repository in github called `AD_project` (I skipped the processes to create your github account and create new repository, since they are straightforward).
+Currently I am working in an Alzheimer's Disease project, and I have a repository in github called `repo_name` (I skipped the processes to create your github account and create new repository, since they are straightforward).

 ### How to set up Git?